Well, the title pretty much says it all.

 But bioluminescence is not just restricted to the ocean.

-Oh no. But you will probably know what’s coming next: Fireflies!
-Like the bioluminescent organisms found in the sea, fireflies use luciferin, adenosine triphosphate (ATP) and oxygen in a reaction that gives off light as a byproduct.
+Oh no. Next up are the lighted land-lubbers.
+Like the bioluminescent organisms found in the sea, glow-worms use luciferin, adenosine triphosphate (ATP) and oxygen in a reaction that gives off light as a byproduct.
 How they control the reaction is still not completely understood, but it is cool regardless.
-Glowworm larvae are similar, but not as cool to watch, so here are some fireflies:
+I’m not sure why they are called glow worms, but I do know that they look pretty cool:

 But that’s not all!
 Finally, the last example of this amazing biological development probably had an influence on the ideation behind the moon Pandora in the film Avatar.
 There are bioluminescent fungi, but you can hear all about them from the abnormally drab guy that narrates in the video.
 Luckily the pictures stand up for themselves.